evilpete/flipper_toolbox/README.md

 Note: requires [ndeflib](https://github.com/nfcpy/ndeflib) (available on [pypi](https://pypi.org/project/ndeflib/))

-Generated file should be placed on the directory `/ext/nfc` on the flipper
+Generated files should be placed on the directory `/ext/nfc` on the flipperZero

 </details>